flipphillips/RQA/README.md

 ## Version History

+The basic code is pretty straight forward, but there are some idiosyncrasies.
+Back when Dave and I started this, we used some meta-references to the Webber work.
+It turns out that, not all of those analyses were properly described.
+I'll leave those out for right now to avoid both my and their embarrassment.

+The most recent work is based on the book recently published by Webber et al. As we use different methods we will note the references here.

-* Version 0.1 - Based on a ton of papers that were not the Webber originals, but rather the interpretative work of others.
+* Version 0.1 - Based on a stack of papers that were not the Webber originals, but rather the interpretative work of others.
 * Version 0.2 - Based on the paper in the dynsys NSF book.
 Webber Jr, C. L., & Zbilut, J. P. (2005).
 Recurrence quantification analysis of nonlinear dynamical systems. _Tutorials in contemporary nonlinear methods for the behavioral sciences_, 94, 26-94. <https://www.nsf.gov/pubs/2005/nsf05057/nmbs/chap2.pdf>
-* Version 0.3 - Based on Webber Jr, C. L., & Marwan, N. (2015). _Recurrence quantification analysis.
+* Version 0.3+ - Based on Webber Jr, C. L., & Marwan, N. (2015). _Recurrence quantification analysis.
 Theory and Best Practices._ Springer.

 ## People

 [flipphillips.com][https://flipphillips.com]

+## References

+* Webber Jr, C. L., & Zbilut, J. P. (2005).
+Recurrence quantification analysis of nonlinear dynamical systems. _Tutorials in contemporary nonlinear methods for the behavioral sciences_, 94, 26-94. <https://www.nsf.gov/pubs/2005/nsf05057/nmbs/chap2.pdf>
+* Webber Jr, C. L., & Marwan, N. (2015). _Recurrence quantification analysis.
+Theory and Best Practices._ Springer.